-Florida shooter willing to plead guilty, attorney says
+Student who survived school shooting to lawmakers: 'Shame on you'

 Social media posts

 Cruz's apparent digital footprint includes slurs against blacks and Muslims, and declarations of a desire to shoot people.
-Other social media posts include a photo of a rifle, a collection of firearms on a bed, and a photo taken through a scope looking out a window.
+Other social media posts show a photo of a rifle, a collection of firearms on a bed, and a photo taken through a scope looking out a window.

+In a private Instagram group chat, Cruz talked about killing Mexicans, keeping black people in chains and cutting their necks.
+After one member expressed hatred for gay people, Cruz agreed, saying, "Shoot them in the back of head."

+At one point in the chat, he wrote, "I think I am going to kill people."
+After a member told him not to say things like that, he said he was just playing.

 Cruz was staying with the family of someone he met at the high school after his adoptive parents died, said Jim Lewis, the host family's attorney.

-That family knew he had a gun.
+The family knew he had a gun.
 "They had it locked up, and believed that that was going to be sufficient, that there wasn't going to be a problem," Lewis said.

-The family was unaware of any mental illness beyond depression over his adoptive mother's death, Lewis said.
+The family was unaware of any mental illness beyond depression over his adoptive mother's recent death, the lawyer said.

 But Gordon Weekes, executive chief assistant of Broward's public defender's office, said Thursday that Cruz is "suffering from significant mental illness and significant trauma."